 THE IRISH TIMES

-Declan Hughes on GUILTY
+Declan Hughes on THE BRIDE COLLECTOR

 "GUILTY is a classy and cleverly plotted psychological thriller that grips from page one, packed with well-drawn characters and delivering an absolute zinger of a twist in the tale in the final pages.”

 I cast my mind back to the time a relative suggested I should consider bridge lessons.
 I was working full-time as the mother of two lively young boys.
 “It’ll be great for when you’re a widow,” said my relative - a dubious selling point.